 Students who live in the residence halls are required to contract for both room and board.

 Students who reside on campus beyond the second week remain responsible for the payment of all rent until the end of the occupancy term, with exception to first-time students as outlined under the federal pro-rata refund policy, if applicable.
 Charges for board will be on a pro-rated basis through the ninth week of each semester, with exception to the federal pro-rata refund policy.

 The College reserves all rights concerning assignment of rooms, termination of occupancy, and the alteration of charges when necessary.
-The Assistant Director of Residence Life assigns new students' rooms.
-This is done in the order in which Housing Contracts are received after students officially have been admitted to the college.
-Married student housing or housing for UC students' children is not available.
+The Assistant Director of Student Living assigns new students' rooms based on the MooseMatch system, an online network designed to assist first-year students in finding roommates.